 Sexual Harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when at least one of the following conditions are met:

-1. Submission to such conduct is made explicitly or implicitly a term or condition of an individual’s employment or academic status in a course, program or activity; or verbal misconduct, without accompanying physical contact as described above may constitute sexual harassment, which is also prohibited under university regulations.
+1. Submission to such conduct is made explicitly or implicitly a term or condition of an individual’s employment or academic status in a course, program or activity.
+Verbal misconduct, without accompanying physical contact as described above, may constitute sexual harassment which is also prohibited under university policy.

 2. Submission to, or rejection of, such conduct by an individual is used as a basis for employment or academic decisions affecting such individual; or